Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Results and Discussion

 \subsection{Task Performance}

 Figure \ref{fig: scores} presents the overall task scores for training the robot using both approaches and split by user preference.
-Despite a subtle alignment between users preferring \seg indicating and their low score using the monolithic method, when evaluating all users altogether, we do not observe a significant score difference between methods ($\rm{p-value} = 0.98$), with success rates for the monolithic and \seg being $51.1$ and $65.5$, respectively.
+Despite a subtle alignment between users preferring \seg and their low score using the monolithic method, when evaluating all users altogether, we do not observe a significant score difference between methods ($\rm{p-value} = 0.98$), with success rates for the monolithic and \seg being $51.1$ and $65.5$, respectively.
+User-level analysis revealed that users improved performance with the sequential approach in most cases (10 users), compared with the monolithic approach (5 users), with one tie.

 We speculate these results are related to the teaching flow difference between methods.
 Since the monolithic method requires users to time their corrections when the robot diverges from the expected path, users see it as a full demonstration, distracting them from the possibility of correcting locally.
 On the other hand, \seg allows for focusing corrections only on problematic segments, reinforcing the feeling of providing local corrections, as pointed out by $3$ users. \quoteUser{05}{\seg}{ I prefer the \seg method because I was able to correct just after a certain step.
 If everything was good up to that point, I could ``save my work''. } As a consequence, the focus on specific segments when using \seg allowed users to provide meaningful corrections only when needed, resulting in a successful task with fewer runs w.r.t. the monolithic method.